 Therefore, before installing GameMaker initially and after installing each new update, it is vital that you confirm your OS folder permissions and also your antivirus clients, firewalls, proxy servers, etc., are all correctly set up.

-This guide will give you the details of folders and web URLs GMS2 will need access to on your systems in order to function properly.
+This guide will give you the details of folders and web URLs GameMaker will need access to on your systems in order to function properly.

-There are two "system" folders GMS2 uses, the location you intend to install GMS2 to, plus a number of customisable temporary project build folders you can customise in Preferences within GMS2 after the initial installation is complete.
+There are two "system" folders GameMaker uses, the location you intend to install it to, plus a number of customisable temporary project build folders you can later customise in GameMaker's Preferences dialog after the initial installation is complete.

-Students will need full read+write access to all of these locations, otherwise GMS2 may fail to start, may fail to license, or may not be able to build projects.
+Students will need full read+write access to all of these locations, otherwise GameMaker may fail to authenticate or may not be able to build projects.

-GMS2's own settings, the tools GMS2 uses to build your projects, and information on your devices lives in the following location:
+GameMaker's own settings, the tools it uses to build your projects, and information on your testing devices lives in the following location:

 - On Windows, C:\ProgramData\GameMakerStudio2